- A Superfoods List to Help You Choose the Best Food for Your Body!

 As we age, we sometimes find ourselves forgetting things or feeling as if we’re in a fog.
 If you find this to be the case, grab for the blueberries the next time you’re shopping for groceries.
 Recent studies show they may actually help with short-term memory loss.
 They’re also loaded with antioxidants.
 Pair them with some low-fat plain yogurt for a top-notch way to protect both your brain and your bones.

 Avocado also contains antioxidants, such as vitamin E, which can help to protect your vision and skin, which can suffer as we age.
 The monounsaturated fat found in avocados has also been shown to improve the condition of hair and skin.
 They’re great on a turkey sandwich, or mash up a few ripe ones and whip up a quick side of guacamole to have with some low-fat baked tortilla chips.

 And as always, it’s important to make low-fat and low-sodium choices when menu planning.
 These do nothing to help alleviate the symptoms brought on by menopause, and are unhealthy options at any age, but especially as we grow older.
 Avoid smoking or alcohol, and get plenty of rest, and you’ll soon find your menopause symptoms are easily managed.

 Flushing the fat?
-As crazy as the concept might sound, the Fat Flush Plan can help you reshape your body while detoxifying your system.
+As crazy as the concept might sound, the Fat Flush superfood list can help you reshape your body while detoxifying your system.